tbttin/dotfiles/README.md

   ...

-It may help: [ATLASSIAN's tutorial](https://www.atlassian.com/git/tutorials/dotfiles) how to make a git bare repo to store your dotfiles and quickly install them with sigle command.
+It may help: [ATLASSIAN's tutorial](https://www.atlassian.com/git/tutorials/dotfiles) how to make a git bare repo to store your dotfiles and quickly reinstall them with sigle command.